SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Subscribing to plugins

 If the application's type is "Hosted" or "Repository" one can also subscribe to different *Plugins*.
+Plugins allow you to add new functionalities to Cumulocity's user interface.

 To subscribe to "Plugins":